At UIC, there’s a lot to learn

 UIC’s Center for Global Health puts knowledge into practice to make the world a healthier place.
 Faculty and students work with local hospitals, doctors and community leaders to improve the health of people in India, Africa, Haiti and other developing nations.

-UIC offers over 200 courses focused on issues of equality, fairness and inclusion.
+UIC offers more than 200 courses focused on issues of equality, fairness and inclusion.
 A minor in social justice in Gender and Women’s Studies explores ethical, social, historical and political questions facing Chicago and the world.
 Students and faculty are involved in social justice work, from public policy to arts projects, human rights to urban health disparities.

 Social Justice Initiative